phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ## 1. Install & Setup InfluxDB 3 Core (alpha release)

+### Install InfluxDB via shell script.

+For detailed installation instructions, refer to this [guide](https://docs.influxdata.com/influxdb3/core/get-started/)

+`curl -O https://www.influxdata.com/d/install_influxdb3.sh && sh install_influxdb3.sh`

+### Verify the installation

+`influxdb3 --version`

 ### Start InfluxDB

+Here we are using local disk at /.influxdb3 as the object storage location, this can be modified to storing data elsewhere such as on AWS S3, other cloud providers etc.

 `influxdb3 serve --host-id=local01 --object-store file --data-dir ~/.influxdb3`